-In this blog, the first in our series looking at common heating and plumbing issues in the home, we take a look at what to do in the event of leak.
+In this blog, the first in our series looking at common heating and plumbing issues in the home, we take a look at what to do in the event of a leak.

-Whether you have a visible damp patch on the ceiling or floor, or you are concerned that your water bills have increased recently, here we run through checks to make.
+Whether you have a visible damp patch on the ceiling or floor, or you are concerned that your water bills have increased recently, here we run through checks to make:

 There is nothing worse than getting home to discover a damp patch on the ceiling or a pool of water on the ground.
-In this instance you should check the surrounding areas radiators and lift carpets to check pipes for the leak.
+In this instance you should check the surrounding areas’ radiators and lift carpets to check pipes for the leak.
 A Plumber or handyman will need to repair any leaking pipes.

-If you suspect a leak, but it’s not visible and you are not on a meter, the following may indicate a problem; strange noises coming from your pipes and plumber system; or a damp patch constantly appearing on the driveway.
+If you suspect a leak, but it’s not visible and you are not on a meter, the following may indicate a problem: strange noises coming from your pipes and plumber system; or a damp patch constantly appearing on the driveway.
 Lastly, one of the biggest signs of a leak can be low water pressure in the shower or when you turn taps on.
 For any of these concerns it is worth getting in touch with a Plumber.

-If you think your water meter readings or bills have increased dramatically, if the first instance, you need to check for a leak, if there are no signs of a leak in your house, you need to establish if the leak is internal or not.
+If you think your water meter readings or bills have increased dramatically, if the first instance, you need to check for a leak.
+If there are no signs of a leak in your house, you need to establish if the leak is internal or not.

 To do this, turn off the internal stop tap (often located under the sink).
 Check you have turned it off by running a kitchen tap!
 Then find your water meter (usually located in the footpath up to your house).
 If the dial/numbers on your water meter continue moving, then it’s possible that you have a leak on the home supply pipe, between the meter and the stop tap.
 If the leak is on your underground supply pipe, you will need to call out a plumber to fix the problem.

 If the dial is stationary then you may have an internal leak, possibly hidden under the flooring.